 Contrary to an intuitive approach, where someone could think that this refers to the continuous purchase and sale of securities, this term refers to having an active exposure different from that preset by some index parameters.

 Through active management, portfolio managers—or investors—could decide to increase, reduce, or eliminate exposure to one or more names in particular.

-I will try to explain this through a more familiar example, taking advantage of the fact that the NFL season is at its reaching its peak.
+I will try to explain this through a more familiar example, taking advantage of the fact that the NFL season is right around the corner, hopefully.

 Let’s suppose that the reference index is the Dallas Cowboys team, but you consider that in the league there are better wide receivers, so I would “drift” from the reference team, looking to line up Tyreek Hill and Adam Thielen, instead of Williams and Beasley.
 If in addition I consider that Dak Prescott has irregular performances, with volatility in his points generated week to week, I could look for a more consistent quarterback, like Phillip Rivers.